Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Introduction

-We extensively evaluate \SysName using a wide variety of 3D point cloud networks, real-world datasets from indoor and outdoor scenes, and three GPU architectures, demonstrating that \SysName significantly outperforms prior \SpConv engines.
-In end-to-end point cloud inference, \SysName improves performance by \SpiraEndToEndAvgThirty, \SpiraEndToEndAvgHundred, and \SpiraEndToEndAvgQuadro on average and up to \SpiraEndToEndMaxThirty, \SpiraEndToEndMaxHundred, and \SpiraEndToEndMaxQuadro over prior state-of-the-art engines on RTX 3090, A100, and Quadro RTX 5000 GPUs, respectively.
-At the \SpConv layer level, \SysName achieves \SpiraLayerAvgThirty speedup on average and up to \SpiraLayerMaxThirty speedup over prior work across various layer configurations.
-We will open-source \SysName upon acceptance to enable further research and practical applications.
-Overall, we make the following contributions: \begin{itemize}[topsep=0pt,leftmargin=8pt,nosep,partopsep=0pt] \item We identify important structural properties of voxel data and propose \SysName, the first voxel-property-aware \SpConv engine for GPU architectures. \item We propose a one-shot search algorithm that performs localized searches and eliminates pre-processing, and design packed-native voxel indexing that exploits voxel properties to reduce compute and data access costs.
-We propose network-wide voxel indexing that executes all layers' voxel indexing steps concurrently, and design an adaptive hybrid dataflow scheme that adapts feature computation dataflow to layer characteristics and kernel map densities. \item We evaluate \SysName across diverse real-world datasets, point cloud networks and GPUs, demonstrating significant performance improvements over state-of-the-art \SpConv engines.
-We will publicly release \SysName for further research. \end{itemize}
+We make the following contributions in this work: \begin{itemize}[topsep=0pt,leftmargin=8pt,nosep,partopsep=0pt,before= ] \item We identify important structural properties of voxel data and propose \SysName, the first voxel-property-aware \SpConv engine for GPU \camera{systems}. \item We propose a one-shot search algorithm that performs localized searches and eliminates pre-processing, and design a packed-native voxel indexing \camera{scheme} that exploits voxel properties to reduce compute and data access costs.
+We propose network-wide voxel indexing \camera{execution} that executes all layers' voxel indexing steps concurrently, and design an adaptive hybrid dataflow scheme that adapts feature computation dataflow to layer characteristics and kernel map densities. \item We evaluate \SysName across diverse real-world datasets, point cloud networks and \camera{six} GPU \camera{systems (ranging from high-end to edge GPUs)}, demonstrating significant performance improvements over state-of-the-art \SpConv engines. \item \camera{We open-source \SysName in our GitHub repository: \href{https://github.com/SPIN-Research-Group/Spira}{https://github.com/SPIN-Research-Group/Spira}}. \end{itemize}